llefranc/42_philosophers/README.md

 Philosophers is the 7th project of mandatory part of the cursus.
 It's only made in C and the main goal was to understand how threads works in language C and use them to solve a logical problem.
-The simulation will stop if all philosopher have eaten enough or if one philosopher die.
+The simulation will stop if all philosophers have eaten enough or if one philosopher die.

         There was three different version of the algorithm :